neilcomber/jbook/README.md

 uses immer to help with redux action creator updates

-uses Lerna to create a small CLI for startup and file keeping
+uses Lerna to create a small CLI for startup and file keeping - with commander to help with commands

 WHAT THE BUNDLER CAN NOT DO: